Subchapter B. DAMS AND RESERVOIRS

 § 105.112.
 Stream flow during construction, filling and repair.

-During the period of construction, alteration, enlargement or repair and during the period that the pond or reservoir is being filled, the permittee shall allow a sufficient flow of water, as determined by the Department, into the stream below the dam to support fish and other aquatic life and to preserve the water quality in the stream.
+During the period of construction, modification, enlargement or repair and during the period that the reservoir is being filled, the permittee shall allow a sufficient flow of water, as determined by the Department, into the stream below the dam to support fish and other aquatic life and to preserve the water quality in the stream.

 Source